Claude Alternative for Healthcare: BastionGPT vs Claude Team

 Model training on your data Never; inputs, documents, and audio are not used for AI training Not by default on Team and Enterprise (commercial) plans

-Deployment Sign up online; runs in minutes with no IT project Team is self-serve; HIPAA-ready Enterprise requires sales contact, admin activation, and an Implementation Guide
+Deployment Sign up online; runs in minutes with no IT project Team is self-serve; HIPAA-ready Enterprise requires an Enterprise plan, Primary Owner activation, and an Implementation Guide

 Support Email, chat, phone, and video with real humans, on every plan Help center and ticket support; dedicated customer success on sales-assisted Enterprise